Impact of taxes on the economy

 Balance and design of the tax system

-A balanced tax system is essential to foster economic development without creating excessive burdens.
+A balanced tax system is essential to enhance economic development without generating excessive burdens.
 Proper design seeks to maximize efficiency and equity.

-Taxes must be structured to avoid disincentives to investment and work, while ensuring resources to finance public services that promote social well-being.
+Taxes must be structured to avoid disincentives to investment and work, while guaranteeing resources to finance public services that promote social well-being.

 Consequences of excessive or poorly structured taxes

-Excessively high or poorly designed taxes can have negative consequences such as reduced investment and economic slowdown.
-Excessive tax burdens reduce the capital available for new projects.
+Very high or poorly designed taxes can generate negative consequences such as less investment and economic slowdown.
+Excessive tax burden reduces the capital available for new projects.

-Furthermore, they generate tax evasion and distortions in the economy that affect efficiency.
-They hamper the optimal allocation of resources and incentivize the informal economy, affecting revenue collection.
+In addition, they generate tax evasion and distortions in the economy that affect efficiency.
+The optimal allocation of resources is difficult and the informal economy is encouraged, affecting collection.

-These effects hamper growth, limit job creation, and reduce the country's competitiveness, hindering long-term sustainable development.
+These effects harm growth, limit job creation and reduce the country's competitiveness, hindering long-term sustainable development.

-Proper implementation of the tax system helps finance productive public spending and promote social investment in areas such as education and infrastructure.
+A correct implementation of the tax system makes it possible to finance productive public spending and promote social investment in areas such as education and infrastructure.

 Tax design must be transparent and efficient, promoting formalization and facilitating tax compliance, which improves economic stability and taxpayer confidence.